Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Numerical examples

-Figures \ref{ex2 BDF2 phi plot}-\ref{ex2 BDF2 u} show the numerical solution of phase field $\phi_h^{n+1}$ and velocity field $\mathbf{u}_h^{n+1}$ by using the P-BDF1-IEQ-FEM scheme \eqref{se3-1}-\eqref{se3-3} and P-BDF2-IEQ-FEM scheme \eqref{se3-18}-\eqref{se3-19}.
-From the pictures, we can see that the numerical solutions of phase field and velocity field obtained by the two schemes are almost identical.
+Figures \ref{ex2 BDF2 phi plot}-\ref{ex2 BDF2 u} show the numerical solution of phase fields $\phi_h^{n+1}$ and velocity fields $\mathbf{u}_h^{n+1}$ by using the P-BDF1 scheme \eqref{se3-1}-\eqref{se3-3} and P-BDF2 scheme \eqref{se3-18}-\eqref{se3-19}.
+From the pictures, we can see that the numerical solutions of phase fields and velocity fields obtained by the two schemes are almost identical.
 We can see that the patterns are comparable to those in \cite{zhao_second-order_2021}.
 The evolution of the discrete energy and total mass are shown in Figure \ref{ex2 Energy and mass}.
 The results indicate that both two schemes preserve the total mass and satisfy the energy dissipation law.

-Besides, we also compare the CPU time of four classes of schemes: (1) P-BDF1-IEQ-FEM scheme; (2) P-BDF2-IEQ-FEM scheme; (3) C-BDF1-IEQ-FEM scheme; (4) C-BDF2-IEQ-FEM scheme, and the corresponding results are shown in Table \ref{tab:my_label}.
+Besides, we also compare the CPU time of four classes of schemes: (1) P-BDF1 scheme; (2) P-BDF2 scheme; (3) C-BDF1 scheme; (4) C-BDF2 scheme, and the corresponding results are shown in Table \ref{tab:my_label}.
 The results show that the additional projection step $\eqref{se3-1 projection}$ for BDF1 scheme and $\eqref{se3-18 projection}$ for BDF2 scheme in the CHNS equations slightly increases the computation time, which is acceptable.

-In the following, we further present more examples based on the P-BDF2-IEQ-FEM scheme to investigate the performance of the proposed methods.
+In the following, we further present more examples based on the P-BDF2 scheme to investigate the performance of the proposed methods.

 \begin{example} In this example, we consider the CHNS equations \eqref{eq1.3} with the domain $\Omega = \left[-1, 1\right]^2 $ and the initial condition